adrianwedd/Agentic-Index/docs/DEVELOPMENT.md

 ```

 The script verifies Python **3.11** or newer, installs required system packages,
-creates a virtual environment with the dependencies from `requirements.txt`,
+creates a virtual environment with the dependencies from `requirements.lock`,
 exports `PYTHONPATH`, and installs pre-commit hooks.
 If a `.env` file exists it
 is sourced; otherwise missing token variables are only reported.